enriquedevs/DE-101-Practices/Practices/session_3_Python/README.md

 **Overall, this file creates two services, postgres_db and python_app. postgres_db service runs postgres:11.1 image and python_app service runs an image built from a Dockerfile in the current directory.
 These services are connected to the same network and python_app is dependent on postgres_db service.**

-Now let's create a dockerfile for our python_app container:
+Now let's create a Dockerfile for our python_app container:

 ```
 # Use the official Python 3.10 image as the base image